Momayaz/city_explorer_api/README.md

 Actual time needed to complete: one hour
 ________________________

-Number and name of feature: one, weather
+Number and name of feature: one, server

 Estimate of time needed to complete: two hours